Cleaning Up (The Wire): Plot summary

+Spying on his office, the detail learn that Avon will send D'Angelo to New York City to pick up a drug shipment.
+McNulty and Daniels plant a tracking device on his car borrowed from the FBI, eventually intercepting him.
+D’Angelo initially refuses to believe Wallace is dead when told by McNulty, but Stringer's evasiveness convinces him.
+Furious, he rejects Levy's representation and Avon is chastized by D'Angelo's mother Brianna for not protecting her son.
+As Burrell threatens to expose the FBI's report on Daniels' excess capital if he does not shut down the investigation, Daniels refuses to back down.
+The detail finally moves against Avon, with Daniels arresting him.
+McNulty foregoes arresting Stringer, believing they can catch him later.
+Freamon and the team then learn that a business-related revitalization project being built in an area where the Barksdales have been amassing property.

 Production

 Title reference

 The title refers to the cleaning up of loose ends performed by the Barksdale crew, as recommended by their lawyer Maurice Levy, as well as that of the police, who are forced to bring in the case in the wake of the effects of "The Hunt" that interfered with their case due to the resulting changes made by the Barksdale organization.

 Epigraph

 This is me, yo, right here.